ChagataiDuru/ChagataiDuru/README.md

 - 👋 Hi, I’m @ChagataiDuru
 - 👀 I’m interested in Game and Backend Development
-- 🌱 I’m currently learning NodeJS
 - 🕹️ Creating games with C# and Unity
-- 🖥  Backend Developer Django-NodeJS-Express
+- 🖥  Backend Developer Django-NestJS-SpringBoot
 - 📫 How to reach me Discord:Chagatai#0467

 <!---